 Myrtle Beach Winter Festivals

-Come to Myrtle Beach in the off-season and discover the myriad of Myrtle Beach Winter Festivals that are designed for family fun on the Grand Strand.
+Come to Myrtle Beach in the off-season and discover the myriad of Myrtle Beach Winter Festivals and things to do that are designed for family fun on the Grand Strand.

 One thing you’ll learn if you visit Myrtle Beach in the off-season is that many of the lovely oceanfront residences are owned by people who live elsewhere.
 The crowds on the boardwalk dwindle and most of the shops are shuttered.
 If you want peace and serenity in Myrtle Beach this is your chance to get it, and the occasional warm day still comes along even after the cold snaps have driven out almost everyone but the die-hard wetsuit-wearing year-round surfers.